William W. Morrow

-William W. Morrow (July 15, 1843 – July 24, 1929) was a United States representative from California, a United States district judge of the United States District Court for the Northern District of California and a United States Circuit Judge of the United States Court of Appeals for the Ninth Circuit and the United States Circuit Courts for the Ninth Circuit.
+William W. Morrow (July 15, 1843 – July 24, 1929) was an American politician and judge; serving at various times as a United States representative from California, a United States district judge of the United States District Court for the Northern District of California and a United States circuit judge of the United States Court of Appeals for the Ninth Circuit and the United States Circuit Courts for the Ninth Circuit.

 Education and career

 Born on July 15, 1843, in Milton, Indiana, Morrow moved with his parents to Adams County, Illinois, in 1845 and attended the common schools and received private instruction.
 He moved to Santa Rosa, California, in 1859 and taught school and explored mining regions.
 He went east in 1862 during the American Civil War to join the Union Army and served with the National Rifles of the District of Columbia, an independent militia, serving in the Army of the Potomac.
 He was a special agent for the United States Department of the Treasury from 1865 to 1869, and was detailed to California, where he undertook confidential assignments for the United States Secretary of the Treasury.

-He read law and was admitted to the bar in 1869.
+Morrow read law and was admitted to the bar in 1869.
 He entered private practice in San Francisco, California, from 1869 to 1870.
 He was an Assistant United States Attorney for the District of California from 1870 to 1874.
-He assisted in organizing the San Francisco Bar Association in 1872 and served as its President in 1892 and 1893.
+He assisted in organizing the San Francisco Bar Association in 1872 and served as its president in 1892 and 1893.
 He resumed private practice in San Francisco from 1874 to 1885.
 He was Chairman of the Republican state central committee of California from 1879 to 1882.
 He was an attorney for the California State Board of Harbor Commissioners from 1880 to 1883.
 He was also a special United States Attorney before the French and American Claims Commission from 1881 to 1883, and before the Alabama Claims Commission 1882 to 1885.
 He was a delegate to the Republican National Convention in 1884.